-6.0 OUR PERFORMANCE 2022-23
+6.0 OUR PERFORMANCE 2023-24

-- 6.1 This section details our performance in 2022-23.
+- 6.1 This section details our performance in 2023-24.
 It considers both the Planning Performance Framework indicators and other available data to help paint a comprehensive picture of performance.
-Where appropriate we make comparisons between our performance and the all-Wales picture, although the absence of data for 2019/20 2022/23 from WG means we have to compare performance to the Welsh average over 2018/19. - 6.2 Performance is analysed across the five key aspects of planning service delivery as set out in the Planning Performance Framework:
+Where appropriate we make comparisons between our performance and the all-Wales picture, although the absence of data for 2019/20 2023/24 from WG means we have to compare performance to the Welsh average over 2018/19. - 6.2 Performance is analysed across the five key aspects of planning service delivery as set out in the Planning Performance Framework:

 - Plan making (this aspect is not covered in this APR as the information is more than adequately analysed in the latest LDP Annual Monitoring Report);

 - Efficiency;

 - Quality;

 - Engagement; and

 - Enforcement.

-- Based on the performance information we can be pleased with the service we deliver.
+- Based on the performance information we can be very pleased with the service we deliver.

-During this period: - The proportion of major applications determined within 8 weeks or agreed timescales was very good at 71%, and was well above the Good target of 60% (5 out of 7 applications); - The proportion of all applications determined within 8 weeks or agreed timescales remained high at 89%, an improvement on the previous year (81%) demonstrating the effective recruitment and training up of new officers in the Applications team; - The proportion of applications we approved remained high at 94%; - Of those applications that had gone through our pre-application advice service, and followed our advice 100% were approved; - We 'won' seven out of eleven appeals against our decisions to refuse planning permission; - We dealt with a large number of applications for listed building consent (67 applications) and 75% of these were determined within agreed timescales this was despite having a reduced resource in the Heritage team from January 2021 until the end of July 2022; - Enforcement performance improved for the measure relating to the percentage of enforcement cases investigated in 84 days (rising from 55% to 65%) although it is still in need of improvement, and the performance vastly improved in respect of the average time to take positive action which fell from 250 days to 123 days, albeit that the previous year's figure was measured incorrectly as noted earlier.
-We investigated 15% more cases in 2022/23 than the previous year (384 cases) and served 14 notices. - Significant s106 monies (over £4M) were secured towards important community infrastructure schemes including the Magor Hub as a result of granting permission for major developments such as those at Rockfield Farm and Vinegar Hill, Undy.
+During this period: - The proportion of major applications determined within 8 weeks or agreed timescales was good at 67%, and was above the Good target of 60% (2 out of 3 applications); - The end-to-end period for determining major planning applications increased from 120 days in 2022/23 to 436 days in 2023/24; this related to just three applications - one being the approved velo park at Llanfoist that was significantly delayed by phosphate pollution issues (including a Welsh Government holding request for a potential call-in, subsequently withdrawn) and another related to an industrial development at Caldicot on an allocated site that was held up by flood assessment issues for a protracted period; - The proportion of all applications determined within 8 weeks or agreed timescales remained high at 93%, an improvement on the previous year (89%) demonstrating the effective recruitment and training up of new officers in the Applications team; - o The proportion of applications we approved remained high at 97%; - Of those applications that had gone through our pre-application advice service, and followed our advice 100% were approved; - In eight out of ten appeals against our decisions to refuse planning permission, MCC's decision was confirmed, well above the 'Good' standard of 66% or more; - We dealt with a large number of applications for listed building consent (51 applications) and 84% of these were determined within agreed timescales; - Enforcement performance improved for the measure relating to the percentage of enforcement cases investigated in 84 days (rising from 65% to 83%) which is now rated 'Good', and the performance significantly improved in respect of the average time to take positive action which fell from 123 days to 91 days, also rated 'Good'.
+We investigated 286 enforcement cases and served 13 notices. - Significant s106 monies (approx. £1.2M) were received towards important community infrastructure schemes including the Magor Hub and the velo park proposal as a result of granting permission for major developments such as those at Rockfield Farm/ Vinegar Hill - Undy, Deri Farm - Abergavenny and Grove Farm -Llanfoist.

-This shows that, despite a challenging workload, the longer-term effects of vacancies and issues such as phosphate pollution, our performance has been good and our pre-application advice service is effective.
+This shows that the team is working effectively and has overcome the longer-term effects of vacancies and issues such as phosphate pollution.
+Our performance has been very good and our pre-application advice service is effective.